 Behind the scenes

-We’ve come a long way in nearly two decades and Eurostar is now run by one unified management team.
-Read on to find out more.
+We’ve come a long way since we started operating in 1994 and Eurostar is now run by one unified management team.

 When we launched, Eurostar was owned by SNCF, SNCB and British Rail.